alexmorley/alexmorley.github.io/src/_includes/cv.md

 ### Roles & Awards

 #### Research
 **DPhil in Neuroscience (MRC BNDU, University of Oxford) 2016-2018** - I am currently performing research for my DPhil that is expected to be completed by September 2018.
-During my first year and half I designed and performed electrophyisological recording experiments in freely behaving mice.
+During my first year and half I designed and performed electrophysiological recording experiments in freely behaving mice.
 During that time, and since, I have been analysing the data from those experiments, as well as supervising the collection of more data and analysing data for other projects in the lab.

 **FHS Project in Neuroscience (Hotchkiss Brain Institute, Calgary, Canada)** - During my undergraduate I was awarded a scholarship to perform a research project in Canada.
-I investigated the role of the CRH (Corticotrophin Release Hormone)-positive neurons in the Paraventricular Nucleus by comparing the expression of immediate-early genes in the whole brain in mice following Optogenetic stimulation of these neurons and stress.
+I investigated the role of the CRH (Corticotropin Release Hormone)-positive neurons in the Paraventricular Nucleus by comparing the expression of immediate-early genes in the whole brain in mice following Optogenetic stimulation of these neurons and stress.

 #### Open Science & Computing
-**RSE Cloud Computing Fellow 2017-2018** - I have been awarded a fellowship to develop solutions to make it easier for reseachers to make use of cloud computing resources.
-My main project here will be allowing users to perform spike-sorting in the cloud using [MountainLabJS](https://github.com/flatironinstitute/mountainlab-js).
+**RSE Cloud Computing Fellow 2017-2018** - I have been awarded a fellowship to develop solutions to make it easier for researchers to make use of cloud computing resources.
+My main project here will be allowing users to perform spike-sorting in the cloud using [MountainLab-JS](https://github.com/flatironinstitute/mountainlab-js).
 So far we have added an API so that we can add, remove and interface with pods from a Kubernetes cluster.

 **SSI Software Sustainability Fellow 2017-2019** - I was awarded a fellowship by the Software Sustainability Institute to continue working on 3 projects: developing the OS and research software module for an [Open Science MOOC](https://opensciencemooc.eu/about-us/production-team/), continue building a community around using Julia for Neuroscience research ([Julia Neuro](https://julianeuro.github.io/)) and to continue to lead the formation of a Robust Research Initiative in Oxford.